evamarik/2019-11-frankfurt/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "lc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
-venue: "Library Carpentry, NRW"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Library Carpentry, Frankfurt a.M."        # brief name of host site without address (e.g., "Euphoric State University")
-address: "Universitäts- und Stadtbibliothek Köln, Raum 4.007, Universitätsstr.
-33, 50931 Köln"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Universitätsbibliothek J. C. Senckenberg, Frankfurt am Main"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "de"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "de"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
-latlng: "50.925970,6.928460"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
+latlng: "50.120330,8.652830"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
-humandate: "November 12-13, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "November ..., 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "10:00 am - 6:00 pm, 8:30 am - 4:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2018-11-12      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2019-11-nn      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2018-11-13        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2019-11-nn        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Konrad Förstner (ZB MED)", "Markus Hennies (HdM)", "Evamaria Krause (UBA)", "Katrin Leinweber (TIB)"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["tba"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Silvia Di Giorgio", "Eva Seidlmayer"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["tba"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["evamaria.krause@bibliothek.uni-augsburg.de"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: https://hackmd.io/uMfNdZeyThWSFBO0Dkpe0g#            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes:          # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}